 - We need to make being reverent in the chapel a happy and positive experience for children.
 They need to think/know that being quiet on the pew with Mom and Dad is better than being elsewhere.

 - Children naturally act like “kids:” full of goodness, fun, curiosity, and love.
 But, they need to be cultivated and learn an attitude of reverence.

 - Patterning and learning reverence begins in the home.
 So, in the home, we need to begin by developing an atmosphere of reverence.
 We should teach it and practice it if only for brief periods each day.
 Reverence at church is a manifestation of how well we’re doing.

-Children want to please you, and they enjoy positive reinforcement.
+- Children want to please you, and they respond well to positive reinforcement.

 - Soft/quiet educational toys/books for reverent activities.

 - An available classroom for a “Quiet Room” (try to pick an empty room).